chuanconggao/TopSim/README.md

 - For simpler code, some general purpose functions have been moved to be part of a new library [extratools](https://github.com/chuanconggao/extratools).

+- [TopEmoji](https://github.com/chuanconggao/TopEmoji) an interesting application of this library, searching the most similar emojis against the query.

 # Installation

 This package is available on PyPI.
 Just use `pip3 install -U TopSim` to install it.